dankamongmen/notcurses/USAGE.md

 // doing something weird (setting a locale not based on LANG).
 #define NCOPTION_INHIBIT_SETLOCALE   0x0001

-// Checking for pixel support might require writing a control sequence, and
-// then reading a reply directly from the terminal.
-If the terminal doesn't
-// support this, the application will lock up.
-If you'll be using pixels, set
-// this flag to perform the check in notcurses_init().
-You must otherwise call
-// notcurses_check_pixel() before NCBLIT_PIXEL will become available.
-#define NCOPTION_VERIFY_PIXEL        0x0002ull

 // We typically install a signal handler for SIGWINCH that generates a resize
 // event in the notcurses_getc() queue.
 Set to inhibit this handler.
 #define NCOPTION_NO_WINCH_SIGHANDLER 0x0004